 Kindness.
 No matter how much there is in our lives, we can always use more.
-If you feel you could use a bit more, here are 50 ways to create kindness that you can do everyday.
+If you feel you could use a bit more, here are 50 everyday acts of kindness for you to share.

 The best way to receive more kindness, of course, is to give it.

 I’ve put together a list of fifty acts of kindness to make the world a better place – to the benefit of other people, the world, and yourself.

 Most often, we think of kindness as doing something for another person without the thought of receiving anything in return.

 Self-kindness is vital to our well-being and confidence and can be demonstrated in so many different ways, from nourishing our bodies with healthy foods to surrounding ourselves in nature to daily meditation practice.

 And of course, a list of fifty is such a small start – use this list as a launchpad, and see where it can take you!
 There are surely hundreds – thousands – of additions that can be made to this list!